Latest news: 2017

 Black carbon emissions require particular attention in Arctic areas

 Fine particles in the air that contain soot or black carbon are formed as a result of incomplete combustion.
 Reduction of black carbon emissions is one way to mitigate climate change – but only in the short run.

 Photo: Eija Vallinheimo

-Black coal stays in the atmosphere from a few days to a few weeks, making its climate effects local and transient.
-"By reducing the emissions of black coal, we can mitigate climate change temporarily but reduction of greenhouse gas emissions, and particularly carbon dioxide emissions, is the only way to mitigate climate change in the long run," emphasises Heikki Lihavainen, a research professor at the Finnish Meteorological Institute.
+Black carbon stays in the atmosphere from a few days to a few weeks, making its climate effects local and transient.
+"By reducing the emissions of black carbon, we can mitigate climate change temporarily but reduction of greenhouse gas emissions, and particularly carbon dioxide emissions, is the only way to mitigate climate change in the long run," emphasises Heikki Lihavainen, a research professor at the Finnish Meteorological Institute.

-Globally speaking, the climate effect of black coal emissions in Finland during the summertime accounts for approximately one per mille, but during winter, Finland produces one per cent of the soot that settles on snow.
+Globally speaking, the climate effect of black carbon emissions in Finland during the summertime accounts for approximately one per mille, but during winter, Finland produces one per cent of the soot that settles on snow.
 That makes the wintertime emissions in Finland significant.
 In Finland, over 50% of the total soot emissions come from residential combustion of wood.
 Emissions from traffic will decrease substantially because of the new emission requirements for diesel vehicles.
 There is no emission legislation for residential combustion of wood as of yet.
 That accentuates the importance of correct combustion methods, particularly in urban areas where the adverse health effects of soot particles are also more pronounced.

 Research professor Heikki Lihavainen, firstname.lastname@example.org